Helen Martin Wiki, Biography, Age, Husband, Net Worth, Family, & More Facts

 Actress Helen Martin moved around a lot after her divorce, working in menial jobs in different places each time.
 As a result of her mother’s illness, whom she adored, in 1927, she returned to Nieu Bethesda and the family home to care for her.

 The Owl House, which served as the family’s residence, is an unsightly little structure with a flat roof that appears to blend into its surroundings.
-Helen had no affection for her father, and although he was living in the house when she was caring for her mother, she appears to have paid him no attention.
-Later, he seems to have taken up residence in an outside room on the property, where he seems to have fended for his own needs.
+Helen had no affection for her father, and although he was living in the house when she was caring for her mother, she appeared to have paid him no attention.
+Later, he seemed to have taken up residence in an outside room on the property, where he have fended for his own needs.

 Loneliness